-Removing a flash media card or a smart card
+Removing a flash media card or a SmartCard

-- Stop all the activities involving the card before removing it.
+- Stop all the activities involving a card before removing it.
 Otherwise, data on the card might be damaged or lost. - Do not remove a card while the computer is in sleep mode or hibernation mode.
 Otherwise, the system might not respond when you try to resume operation.